cesar-ilharco/acl-2020/_posts/2021-01-15-reproducibility-faqs.md

 ### Q4: What if addressing a checklist item in the submission would deanonymize a submission?

 A4: You should address checklist items without revealing your identity, similar to the way you use anonymous for self-citation.
 If that's impossible (e.g., the github link for the source code), don't address that item in the submission.
 Blind reviewing should take precedence over the reproducibility checklist.

+### Q5: Should we submit code as part of supplementary materials?

+A5: Code is recommended for camera ready.
+It is welcome for initial submission as long as author identities are not disclosed.
+We recommend checking the ML Code Completeness checklist for best practices.